-- Senior Vice President of Administration & Finance, Esther Rodríguez-Chardavoyne - Director of Public Safety, Chief Arnaldo Bernabe - Assistant VP of Information Technology, Varun Seghal - Director of Communications and College Relations Office, Soldanela Rivera-López - Department of Public Safety - Department of Information Technology
+- Director of Public Safety, Chief Arnaldo Bernabe - Director of IT Infrastruture and Operations, Jairo Lema - Director of Communications and College Relations Office, (Vacant) - Department of Public Safety - Department of Information Technology

 For the purposes of this policy a significant emergency or dangerous situation involves an immediate threat to the health or safety of students or employees occurring on campus.
 In the event of an emergency, Hostos Community College will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the University community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees and visitors.